xingxinglian/matic-docs/docs/develop/wallets/polygon-web-wallet/deposit-eth-dai-on-matic.md

 ---
 id: deposit-eth-dai-on-polygon
 title: How to deposit ETH/DAI on Polygon ?
-description: How to get funds on Matic OpenSea.
+description: Build your next blockchain app on Polygon.
 keywords:
   - docs
   - matic